 - But you can easily input values in the range C4:C7.
 And this will change the results in cells C9:C10.

-Read More: How to Hide Formula in Excel without Protecting Sheet (2 Methods)
+- How to Hide Formula in Excel without Protecting Sheet

-- How to Hide Formulas in Excel until Data Is Entered (2 Methods)
+- How to Hide Formulas in Excel Until Data Is Entered

-2. Hide Formula but Allow Input with Excel VBA
+2. Using VBA Macro to Hide Formula but Allow Input

 - First, press ALT+F11 to be able to do that.
 This will open the Microsoft VBA window.